leejoonli/code-every-day/log.md

 ## Thoughts

 Completed queue data structure functions.
 From the source that I was reading, it used the modulo operator to dynamically increment the queue array.

+# Day 207 (10/21/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Completed a very basic binary tree implementation in C.  Currently, the user has to manually insert the nodes.
+Will change it to a binary search tree where it dynamically sets the nodes to the left or right depending on the value.
+Then will have to look into balancing binary trees and auto balancing binary trees.